Team-Immersive-Intelligence/ImmersiveIntelligence/README.md

  - **Intelligence** - espionage - stealth - sabotage - this category contains surveillance devices, such as the Infrared Observer and Tripod Periscope which allow you to spy on other players and monitor the world

- The mod also features the new rotary power system.
+ The mod also features a new early game rotary power system.

 ### Credits